AndreFPDA/picolib/README.md

 It can be downloaded from the following link: https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html

-## 4. Editing the code
+## 4. Editing the code - Recommended

-### 4.2 Clang Format - To keep the code organized in a standardized manner - MANDATORY.
+### 4.2 Clang Format - To keep the code organized in a standardized manner.

 - Installing Clang Format 11: